Mejiabrayan/mejiabrayan.dev/src/pages/blogs/typescript.md

 ---
-title: 'Creating Reusable TypeScript React Components: A Comprehensive Guide'
+title: 'Creating Reusable TypeScript React Components: A Simple Guide'
 layout: ../../layouts/BlogPostLayout.astro
 author: Brayan Mejia Cuenca
 description: "It not only enhances code maintainability but also accelerates development by enabling developers to leverage pre-built solutions.
 In this blog, we'll dive into creating reusable TypeScript React components, accompanied by code examples that demonstrate best practices and techniques.